 QAL produces alumina.
 Alumina is the common name for the compound, aluminium oxide, which is extracted from bauxite using a four stage chemical process known as the Bayer process.

-The alumina we produce is shipped to our customers around the world.
+The alumina we produce is shipped to our customers locally and around the world.
 Aluminium has a unique combination of properties that can be utilised through alloying.
 It is a particularly durable material as well as being light weight and corrosion resistant.